cprice-ping/SKO2023-Terraform-P1AZ/P1AZ Labs/Lab1.md

 # Policy Requirements

-A Bank wants to deliver a feature that allows a Parent to share access to their account with their chid(ren) with resrictions on how large a transaction can be for the child.
+A Bank wants to deliver a feature that allows a Parent to share access to their account with their chid(ren) with restrictions on how large a transaction can be for the child.

 ## Questions for the Policy design